 How do electric motor works?

 Therefore, converting the electrical energy of a battery into mechanical energy in terms of the rotating axle.
-Now, let’s see how it works based on the applied physics.
+Now, let’s see how it works based on applied physics.

 Working of electric motor

 An electric motor consists of mainly two permanent magnets, a conducting wire, a battery, and an axle.
 Not to mention, there are some other parts too.
 But in order to make things easier, I am just neglecting them.